unitaryfund/mitiq/docs/source/guide/guide_02-getting-started.rst

 .. note::
-   As shown here, ``Mitiq`` wraps executor functions that have a specific type: they take quantum programs as input and return expectation values.
+   As shown here, ``mitiq`` wraps executor functions that have a specific type: they take quantum programs as input and return expectation values.
 However, one often has execution function with other arguments such as the number of shots, the observable to measure, or the noise level of a noisy simulation.